hannatagen/ArticleParsingAndManualCSS/README.md

 $ npm run serve

-Project is visible: localhost:8080 (by default)
+Open browser, navigate to: localhost:8080 (by default)